assault and battery lawyers in Melbourne FL

 Example of Battery

 Person A and Person B are having another verbal altercation.
-This time however, Person B moves towards Person A in an aggressive manner and ends up punching Person A in the jaw.
+This time, however, Person B moves towards Person A in an aggressive manner and ends up punching Person A in the jaw.
 This scenario would be considered battery.

 Aggravated Assault

-An aggravated assault is an assault with a deadly weapon with intent to kill or with an intent to commit a felony.
+An aggravated assault is an assault with a deadly weapon with intent to kill or with intent to commit a felony.
 Those who commit aggravated assault can be convicted of assault in the third degree which includes.

 The penalty for aggravated assault can include…